adorsys/datasafe/SECURITY.WHITEPAPER.md

 -  salt length 20 bytes;
 -  iteration count random(1024, 2047).

-All this parameters can be changed by setting keystore config.
-For example instead of BCFKS keystore can be used UBER, instead of PBKDF2 (Password-Based Key Derivation Function) ) based routines can be used Scrypt based.
+All this parameters can be changed by setting [keystore config](datasafe-encryption/datasafe-encryption-api/src/main/java/de/adorsys/datasafe/encrypiton/api/types/encryption/KeyStoreConfig.java).
+For example instead of BCFKS keystore can be used UBER, instead of PBKDF2 (Password-Based Key Derivation Function) based routines can be used Scrypt based.

 Keystore contains secret keys for private files and path encryption, public/private key pairs for sharing files.

-Each signing and encryption key has unique alias which is formed from keystore prefix plus UUID.

 ## Private files encryption algoritm
 Datasafe files uploaded by users in private area are encrypted using symmetric key 256-bit Advanced Encryption Standard (AES).